SIGN UP FOR Kickbox Yoga Flow

 Why you should practice yoga with hot fit

-Coach Jamie embraces the power of yoga for what it is and knows that not all aspects of the common teachings may fit everyone’s need or wants.
-Once a skeptic herself, she has developed a love and passion for all the elements of yoga and uses them in her own life and training.
-At HOT FIT NYC, we implement yoga postures, flows and breathing to improve your overall fitness.
+HOT FIT NYC embraces the power of yoga for what it is and knows that not all aspects of the common teachings may fit everyone’s need or wants.
+At HOT FIT, we implement yoga postures, flows and breathing to improve your overall fitness.
 The incorporation of corrective exercises, postural alignment, building body awareness are all valuable to improving performance and physical comfort.
 Classes and flows are designed for ‘fitness fanatics’ and the common imbalances seen in day to day life whether as an office worker who sits all day at a computer, a powerlifter with significant muscle mass and power but limitations in range of motion, or combat sports that require flexibility, power and a high sense of mental and physical agility.
 Yoga is taught in a non-judgmental and fun way, light on philosophy but heavy on the rewards.